alechenninger/blog/posts/stay_calm_stop_mocking.md

             ArrayList, do you? similarly, if you replace that code, you will simply be replacing it with... more code. code you will write quickly, and that won't have its own tests, and so we have no idea if it actually supports the contract of the collaborator.
+            * why are we so obsessed with isolation if we trust our collaborators? https://easymock.org/
         * mocking complex protocols like HTTP interactions is fraught with error
             * https://testing.googleblog.com/2018/11/testing-on-toilet-exercise-service-call.html